Spring Steven Biggs - Fig Expert Spring Steven Biggs - Fig Expert

 Here are more ideas for overwintering figs in cold climates.

-Important Tip for Figs Trees That Leaf Out Early
+Important Tip for Fig Trees That Leaf Out Early

 Pin this post!

-I’ve fried my fig plants many times when I’ve moved them into full sun too quickly.
+I’ve fried my fig leaves more than once by moving the trees into full sun too quickly.

 Find out what to do with your fig tree in the spring.